Building a Home Server: The Budget Networking Gear Guide

 RJ45 Couplers: The Joint You Didn’t Know You Needed

 My server rack is in the basement.
 My office is on the second floor.
 The single longest Ethernet run in my house is about 80 feet.
 I didn’t have an 80-foot cable, but I had two 50-foot cables.
-The Amazon Basics RJ45 Coupler joins them together with no measurable signal loss at gigabit speeds.
+The TP-Link TL-SG105 5-Port Gigabit Switch adds dedicated ports for each device without sharing bandwidth with your router.

 I also use couplers as a way to create modular cable runs.
 Instead of running one long permanent cable through the wall, I run a cable from the patch panel to a coupler at the wall plate, then a short patch cable from the coupler to the device.
 When I need to swap a device or move things around, I only replace the short patch cable.